madeleinegrunde/madeleinegrunde.github.io/_pages/about.md

 I am an incoming PhD student in Computer Science at the University of Washington, under the guidance of [Jeff Heer](https://homes.cs.washington.edu/~jheer/) and [Dan Weld](https://www.cs.washington.edu/people/faculty/weld).
 I graduated from the University of Pennsylvania this May with a major in Cognitive Science.

-My previous work used a variety of proxy tasks to investigate different aspects of visual reasoning in humans and in models.
+My previous work used a variety of proxy tasks to investigate visual reasoning in humans and in models.
 I am interested in exploring Human-AI interaction, especially within Computer Vision.

 My CV is available [here](Curriculum Vitae.pdf).